QUALITATIVE RESEARCH METHODS - 2024/5

 Thus, the summative assessment for this module consists of:

 - One research methods report (70%, 6 pages using formatted template)

-- One online MCQ examination with a 4-hour window (30%)
+- One online MCQ examination with a 4-hour window - 1 hour exam duration (30%)

 Students will be asked in their groups to produce a PowerPoint slide depicting a thematic map providing a visual representatation of their analysis.
 Students will also receive:

 Written Feedback on research methods report to feed forward to dissertation in final year

 Dialogue between students and staff in lectures and workshops